whsaik/Data-Analysis-Scientist_Projects/Covid_19_Data_Analysis/README.md

 # Analysis on Covid-19 Datasets
 This project is the study on Covid-19 Datasets.

+### What is Coronavirus Pandemic?
+Coronaviruses are a large family of viruses that are common in people and many different species of animals.
+Covid-19 is the illness caused due to deadly SARS-CoV-2.
+Coronavirus disease emerged in 2019 and was first identified in Wuhan, China.
+Coronavirus still remains a serious health risk.

+### Aim of study
+- to identify the impact of the Covid-19
+- to identify which of the top affected countries by Covid-19

 # Data Description
 The datasets used in this projects: